Toni Kukoč: Career ending and retirement

-During the 1998–99 offseason, Jordan retired, Pippen was traded to the Houston Rockets, and Jackson was fired by the Bulls' GM Jerry Krause and took a break from coaching, effectively breaking up the Bulls' dynasty.
+During the 1998–99 offseason, Jordan retired, Pippen was traded to the Houston Rockets, and Jackson's contract expired and took a break from coaching, effectively breaking up the Bulls' dynasty.
 Kukoč was the highest-scoring player from the Bulls' previous season that remained with the team.

 In the lockout-shortened 1998–99 season, he led the team in scoring, rebounding, and assists.
 On February 16, 2000 as Chicago continued their rebuilding scheme, Kukoč was traded to the Philadelphia 76ers in a three-team deal involving the Golden State Warriors that sent Bruce Bowen, John Starks and a 2000 first-round pick to the Bulls.
 The following season, he was dealt to the Atlanta Hawks, along with Nazr Mohammed, Pepe Sánchez, and Theo Ratliff, in a blockbuster deal that sent Dikembe Mutombo and Roshown McLeod to the 76ers.

 After a short stint with the Hawks, he was traded to the Milwaukee Bucks, along with Leon Smith, in a deal for Glenn Robinson.
 During the 2003 NBA Playoffs, Kukoč averaged postseason career-highs of 14.8 points and 2.2 steals per game during a six game first round loss to the eventual Eastern Conference champion New Jersey Nets.
 On September 12, 2006, Kukoč announced that he would retire from professional basketball if he could not be signed by either the Milwaukee Bucks or the Chicago Bulls for the 2006–07 NBA season.
 Although various NBA teams had shown interest in his services, Kukoč expressed a desire to be close to his residence in the city of Highland Park, Illinois.

 National team career

 Yugoslavia

 Kukoč was on the junior Yugoslavian Under-19 national team that won the 1987 FIBA Under-19 World Cup, where he was named the tournament MVP.
 He was also on the senior men's Yugoslavian national team that got the silver medal at the 1988 Summer Olympic Games.
 He was named the MVP of the 1990 FIBA World Championship, where he also won a gold medal.
-With Yugoslavia, he also won the gold medal at the EuroBasket 1989 and the EuroBasket 1991.
+With Yugoslavia, he also won the gold medals at the 1989 and 1991 EuroBaskets, as well as the 1990 Goodwill Games.
 He was also named the MVP of the 1991 EuroBasket tournament.

 Croatia

-Kukoč went on to win a silver medal with Croatia, at the 1992 Summer Olympic Games, in Barcelona.
-He also won bronze medals at both the 1994 FIBA World Championship, in Canada, and at the 1995 EuroBasket, in Greece.
+Kukoč went on to win a silver medal with Croatia at the 1992 Summer Olympic Games in Barcelona.
+He also won bronze medals at both the 1994 FIBA World Championship in Canada and at the 1995 EuroBasket in Greece.